peter-leonov/bison-lalr1.js/README.md

 which is good :)

-If your sustem doesn't build `d8` you may replace it with just `v8`, but it gives sligtly different output.

 If you want to trace all the state transitions run `make calculator-debug` in the first step.
-Then run `d8 calculator.js` to see something like this:
+Then run `node calculator.js` to see something like this:

     Starting parse
     Entering state 0